bejohi/gococomp/README.md

 # gococomp
-Provides search of 'connected components' (CC) in lbp-images.
+Provides search of "connected components" (CC) in lbp-images.
 Implemented in go.